 CAUTION!
 Gardeners should be warned before inserting this into your landscaping.
 Barberry is considered invasive in many grow environments.
-Check your local plant agency to see if it’s safe to plant in your area.
+Check your local plant agency to see if it’s safe to begin growing barberry!

-Grow Zone: Barberry Shrubs love that sweet spot between grow zones 3-9.
+Grow Zone: Shrubs love that sweet spot between grow zones 3-9.

-Water and Sun Needs: Barberry does best in areas of partial to full sun.
+Water and Sun Needs: Does best in areas of partial to full sun.
 Shrubs should be watered weekly if rainfall doesn’t occur.

 Average Size: 3-8 feet tall and up to 7 feet tall.

 Plant Type: Shrub